sdpjswl/ASJOverflowButton/README.md

 # Usage

-Use the designated initialiser to create the button, like so:
+Use the designated initializer to create the button, like so:

 ```objc
 ASJOverflowButton *overflowButton = [[ASJOverflowButton alloc] initWithImage:anImage items:someItems];